jon-j-warren/fantasy-hockey/README.md

 running prop pool.
 That prop has funds allocated directly from the buy-in funds and will be distributed independant of this prop pool.
 All of the other props, however, will contribute directly to the running prop pool and will be awarded to a single team at the end of the season.
-The prop pool will be initially funded by $20 from the buy-in funds, and will have contributions added for every prop violation thereafter.

 Once the season (including playoffs) has concluded, a random category will be chosen.
 The selection process for this category, much like the draft order